 To be eligible a person must be 60 years of age or older, or the spouse of a person 60 years or older, or be the handicapped or disabled individual who has not attained 60 years of age or older that lives with an elderly person, ie: parent or in Senior Housing.
 The suggested donation is $3 per meal.

 Participants who have not reached the age of 60 are welcome, but will be charged $5 per meal.
 Bridge Cards are accepted.

 The Kalkaska COA offers Dining Out Coupons for a $3.50 donation to be used at local restaurants.
 Currently they can be used at B.C.
-Pizza, Trout Town Tavern & Eatery, Shirley's Cafe in Mancelona or Shirley's In the Woods at Bear Lake on M-72.
+Pizza, Trout Town Tavern & Eatery, Shirley's In the Woods at Bear Lake on M-72, Yankee Boy in South Boardman, an G's Pizzeria and Deli in Kalkaska.
 You must be 60 years or over or the spouse of someone 60 years or over.
 The coupons are available in the COA office Monday through Friday from 8 to 10 am and 2 to 4:30 pm and at the lobby desk from 10 am to 2 pm.
 Call for more details.

 Transportation is available through the COA for medical appointments only.
 This will include dentist, eye doctor and prescription pickup.
 There is a minimal fee of $10.00 to $20.00.
 Please give us at least two days notice to arrange for a driver.
 Anything over 100 miles round trip will be settled on before drive is scheduled.
 Call the Kalkaska COA to set-up all transportation assistance.